 This greener, fuller ammi complements any color scheme.
 Stems are long and sturdy with dense flower heads 3-5" across.
-Foliage is full with blue-green, finely- dissected leaves and has feathery appearance.
+Foliage is full with blue-green, finely dissected leaves and has a feathery appearance.
 Also known as false Queen Anne's lace, lace flower, false bishop's weed, toothpickweed, and bishop's weed.
-Select 1758G (Organic) or 1758 (Conventional) seeds. • Attracts and supports beneficial insects such as lacewings, lady beetles, minute pirate bugs, syrphid flies, and parasitic wasps.
+Also available organic. • Attracts and supports beneficial insects such as lacewings, lady beetles, minute pirate bugs, syrphid flies, and parasitic wasps.

 LIGHT PREFERENCE: Sun.